 Think of the journey, not the destination

 While it’s important to keep the end goal in mind, it can also be overwhelming.
 One technique based on research found that focusing on a smaller step helped keep people more motivated.

-“When we focus on how much is left, it can be daunting,” admits Mirgain.
+“When we focus on how much is left, it can be daunting,” said Mirgain.
 “By focusing on what we’ve already achieved, it can help encourage us to keep going.”

-An example she uses is running five miles – if we finish one mile and think about the remaining four, it may feel impossible.
+An example she uses is running 5 miles – if we finish 1 mile and think about the remaining four, it may feel impossible.
 Instead, she suggests thinking about the mile we’ve already run and then think in terms of doubling it.
 Just a small change can shift our perception.